ABOUT P & I

 The duo’s core product offering includes uniquely African inspired Sports Luxe and Street-wear, with an Androgynous twist.
 They have designed a Capsule Collection for Winter 2015, which boasts original prints, unique cuts of day and night looks as well as fabrics to suit the She and Him of various shape and size.
 The idea was to incorporate items into our brand profile that can be worn by both genders, and by providing the “Alternative” for what to buy, where to buy and how to buy, Punk And Ivy aims to achieve that when they actively penetrate the market place from March 14th.

-Bianca is a Digital Marketing specialist who helped form P & I with partner Khaya Bhubesii in late 2012.
-The duo have since spent the last 2 years focusing on mastering the bespoke suit and garment market for Clients, as well as Khaya’s creative and styling services to various TV commercials for brands such as Standard Bank, Coca-Cola, SAB Miller etc.
+Bianca is a Digital Marketing specialist who helped form P & I with Khaya in late 2012.
+The duo have since spent years focusing on mastering the bespoke suit and garment market for Clients, as well as Khaya’s creative and styling services to various TV commercials for brands such as Standard Bank, Coca-Cola, SAB Miller etc.

 drop us an email at firstname.lastname@example.org for updates, queries and more.